-The Header plugin provides a listing of the metadata associated with the image.
+The Header plugin provides a listing of the metadata associated

 Header is a global plugin.
 Only one instance can be opened.

 The Header plugin shows the FITS keyword metadata from the image.
 Initially only the Primary HDU metadata is shown.
 However, in conjunction with the MultiDim plugin, the metadata for other HDUs will be shown.
 See